By Jim Ludington – Arise America Ministries – Founder and Executive Director

-If ever we begin to doubt the importance of our children receiving an education based on a Christian worldview, or if we bemoan the great effort that must be made to provide that education tuition-free – we might want to review the words of Dr. Francis Schaeffer, taken from his Christian Manifesto:
+If ever we begin to doubt the importance of our children receiving an education based on a Christian worldview, we might want to review the words of Dr. Francis Schaeffer, taken from his Christian Manifesto:

 They have very gradually become disturbed over permissiveness, pornography, the public schools, the breakdown of the family, and finally abortion.
 But they have not seen this as a totality – each thing being a part, a symptom, of a much larger problem.
 They have failed to see that all of this has come about due to a shift in worldview – that is, through a fundamental change in the overall way people think and view the world and life as a whole.